sudarshan-s-harithas/CS7.403-Statistical-Methods-in-AI/README.md

 ## Assignment 1

-1. A Light Introduction to Random Variables and Density Functions
+1. An Introduction to Random Variables and Density Functions

 ## Assignment 2